chrisdavies/tech-thoughts/README.md

 # Tech thoughts

-Reflections on code and process with the experience of hindsight, after 16+ years experience as a software engineer.
+Reflections on code and process with the experience of hindsight, after 16+ years as a software engineer.

 by Chris Davies

 hello@christophilus.com